We Offer Virtual, Phone and in-Person Consultations

 For the most part, the word “foreclosure” is only used when talking about real estate.
 We usually think of it as referring to your home, but it could be any land, whether or not any buildings are on that land.
 It could be an apartment complex, or a rental house, or commercial space, or farmland, or even a vacant lot.
 As long as we are talking about real estate, the repossession process is called “foreclosure.”

 Note: Tennessee is a non-judicial foreclosure state.
-Many states require the mortgage holder to file a lawsuit in which hearings are held and a judge oversees the process, but 99.99% of all foreclosures in Tennessee do not follow that process.
+Many states require the mortgage holder to file a lawsuit in which hearings are held and a judge oversees the process, but 99% of all foreclosures in Tennessee do not follow that process.
 If you have read something that suggests that all you have to do is force them to “produce the note” or that contains any other advice involving in-court proceedings, that does not apply in Tennessee.
-As of this writing (year 2010), there has been some talk in Nashville about changing the law to require the mortgage company to give more warning to homeowners, and that could happen, but in my opinion, it is extremely unlikely that Tennessee will require any sort of judicial process for foreclosure in most cases within my lifetime.
+There has been some talk in Nashville about changing the law to require the mortgage company to give more warning to homeowners, and that could happen, but in my opinion, it is extremely unlikely that Tennessee will require any sort of judicial process for foreclosure in most cases within my lifetime.

 In some ways, foreclosure is very much like repossession of personal property, as described above, but there are a few very important differences.
 The biggest difference is that a foreclosure has to follow a specific process.
 A car can be snatched from your driveway at one minute after midnight of the day that your missed payment was due, but your house can only be taken away after the mortgage company notifies you by certified mail, posts a notice in a local newspaper for three weeks in a row, and holds a public auction on the courthouse steps.